Ghazan: Later reign

-In order to stabilize the country Ghazan attempted to control the situation and continued the executions - Taiju (son of Möngke Temür) on 15 April 1298 on charges of sedition, vizier Sadr ul-Din Zanjani on 4 May and his brother Qutb ul-Din and with cousin Qawam ul-Mulk on 3 June on charges of embezzlement, Abu Bakr Dadqabadi on 10 October.
-Ghazan appointed a Jewish convert to Islam - Rashid-al-Din Hamadani as new vizier succeeding Sadr ul-Din Zanjani, a post which Rashid held for the next 20 years, until 1318.
-Ghazan also commissioned Rashid-al-Din to produce a history of the Mongols and their dynasty, the Jami' al-tawarikh "Compendium of Chronicles" or Universal History.
-Over several years of expansion, the work grew to cover the entire history of the world since the time of Adam, and was completed during the reign of Ghazan's successor, Oljeitu.
+In order to stabilize the country Ghazan attempted to control the situation and continued the executions – Taiju (son of Möngke Temür) on 15 April 1298 on charges of sedition, vizier Sadr ul-Din Zanjani on 4 May and his brother Qutb ul-Din and with cousin Qawam ul-Mulk on 3 June on charges of embezzlement, Abu Bakr Dadqabadi on 10 October.
+Ghazan appointed a Jewish convert to Islam – Rashid-al-Din Hamadani as new vizier succeeding Sadr ul-Din Zanjani, a post which Rashid held for the next 20 years, until 1318.
+Ghazan also commissioned Rashid-al-Din to produce a history of the Mongols and their dynasty, the Jami' al-Tawarikh "Compendium of Chronicles" or Universal History.
+Over several years of expansion, the work grew to cover the entire history of the world since the time of Adam, and was completed during the reign of Ghazan's successor, Öljaitü.
 Many copies were made, a few of which survive to the modern day.

 After Taiju's execution, he appointed Nurin Aqa as viceroy of Arran on 11 September 1298.

 Revolt of Sulemish

-Sulemish (grandson of Baiju), whom Qutlughshah appointed as viceroy in Anatolia after Baltu's revolt, rebelled himself in 1299.
-He assembled a 20,000 strong force, which postponed Ghazan's plan to invade Syria.
-Qutlugshah was forced to come back from Arran and won a victory against him, on 27 April 1299 near Erzinjan, causing the rebels to flee to Mamluk Egypt.
+Sulemish, who Qutlughshah appointed as viceroy in Anatolia after Baltu's revolt, rebelled himself in 1299.
+He assembled a 20,000 strong force, which postponed Ghazan's plan to invade Mamluk-controlled Syria.
+Qutlughshah was forced to come back from Arran and won a victory against him, on 27 April 1299 near Erzincan, causing the rebels to flee to Mamluk Egypt.
 He returned with Mamluk reinforcements to Anatolia but was defeated again.
 He was brought to Tabriz and executed by burning on 27 September 1299.